InfiArtt/accessify-play/readme.md

 2. In the categories list, select "Accessify Play".
 3. Paste your **Client ID** and **Client Secret** into the fields.
 4. Review the other settings:
-    *   **Callback Port:** Only change this if you have a port conflict and you have also changed it in the Spotify Dashboard.
+    * **Callback Port:** Only change this if you have a port conflict and you have also changed it in the Spotify Dashboard. *(See note in Step 1)*.
     * **Announce track changes automatically:** Check this box if you want NVDA to announce every new song as it begins playing.
 5. Press the **"Validate Credentials"** button.
 Your web browser will open and ask you to grant permissions.
 Click "Agree".
 6. If successful, you will see a "Validation successful!" message.
 If not, carefully re-check all steps, especially the Redirect URI.
 7. Click "OK" to save and close the settings.
 The addon is now ready to use!